Mattlk13/twisted/docs/web/howto/web-in-60/websockets.rst

 WebSocket Server
 ----------------

-Let's build a demo of a simple websocket server communicating with a web browser.
+Let's use Twisted to create a simple websocket server, and then build a web-browser based client to communicate with it.

 To begin with, we will need a folder with 3 files in it.
 First, let's do the Twisted part.
 We need a :py:class:`twisted.web.websocket.WebSocketResource` to be served at a known URL, so let's put one into a ``.rpy`` file called ``websocket-server.rpy`` :